jembi/openhim-docs/docs/api/introduction/authentication.md

 ## Local authentication

-This type of authentication use the local authentication protocol (Local passport module).
+This type of authentication uses the local authentication protocol (Local passport module).
 It is the most widely used way for websites to authenticate users via username and/or email as well as a password.

 For more information on local authentication in Passport.js, check out: http://passportjs.org/guide/username-password/

 ### Authentication endpoint

-To be authenticated using Local, you can hit this route:
+To be authenticated using the local protocol, you can hit this route:

 `POST https://<server>:8080/authenticate/local`